Paraná, Entre Ríos: Climate

 Paraná receives 1069.1 mm of precipitation per year, most of it concentrated in the summer months and there are 87 days with measurable precipitation.
 The average relative humidity is 73%.
 Wind speeds are moderate throughout the year, ranging from a low of 10.1 km/h in April to a high of 16.0 km/h in September.
 Paraná receives an average of 2713.3 hours (or 61% of possible sunshine) of bright sunshine per year, ranging from a low of 51% in June to a high of 67% in January and February.
 The highest temperature ever recorded was 42.8 C on January 2, 1963, while the lowest temperature ever recorded was -7.0 C on July 10, 1976.

 Sports

 The city is home to the basketball team Atlético Echagüe.
 As of 2017, it competes in the Liga Nacional de Básquet, Argentina's top professional basketball division.
 It plays its home games at the Estadio Luis Butta.
 The main football teams are: Club Atlético Patronato and Club Atlético Paraná.

+Paraná was the host to the inaugural U-23 Men's Softball World Cup in 2023.